 Peperomia prostrata is a small trailing plant from the Piperaceae family with round succulent leaves which resemble turtle shells.
 This plant is native to rainforests in Brazil.
 They form a thick mat of growth and will cascade over the sides of a pot.

 Foliage: Approximately 25cm in length

+Give Peperomia some special treatment to allow it to thrive.
+Re-pot in spring, only when the plant has outgrown its pot.
 Re-pot to a slightly larger pot - anything too big would hold too much water and could cause root rot.
 Use a container with a drainage hole.
-Peperomia need a well draining soil.
+Peperomia need well-draining soil.

 This plant is non-toxic.